-This step also parallels the analogous argument in Gossner (2000).
+This step has parallels in an similar argument in Gossner [2000].
 There are two differences.
-First, and less substantively, Gossner (2000) allows general games (not just finite games) which changes technical aspects of the argument.
-More importantly, because Gossner (2000) works with the solution concept of Bayes Nash equilibrium, feasibility constraints matter in the argument and so, in addition to establishing that there is a combined experiment establishing individual sufficiency, the combined experiment must satisfy additional properties reflecting feasibility restrictions not present in our analysis, giving rise to a very different statistical ordering that we will discuss in Section 5.2.
+First, and less substantively, Gossner [2000] allows general games (not just finite games) which changes technical aspects of the argument.
+More importantly, because Gossner [2000] works with the solution concept of Bayes Nash equilibrium, feasibility constraints matter in the argument and so, in addition to establishing that there is a combined experiment establishing individual sufficiency, the combined experiment must satisfy additional properties reflecting feasibility restrictions not present in our analysis, giving rise to a very different statistical ordering that we will discuss in Section 5.2.